How To Find Duplicate Cells In Google Sheets

 Click “Done” to apply the conditional formatting rule.

 The duplicate cells will now be highlighted in the selected range.
 You can then use the “Delete duplicate” option to remove the duplicates.
-(See Also: How To Make All Text Visible In Google Sheets)
+(See Also: How To Make All Cells Fit Text In Google Sheets)

 Method 3: Using ArrayFormula